 The Building Construction Technology program takes five semesters or approximately 21 months to complete.
-During the summer semester and second six weeks of the fall semester (second year) students will be partaking in an SOE off-campus with one or more of our industry sponsors.
+During the summer semester and second six weeks of the fall semester (second year) students will be partaking in an internship off-campus with one or more of our industry sponsors.
 Classroom and laboratory instruction at NDSCS covers the basics of each subject.
 Industry provided work experiences are structured to relate to the most recent classroom subjects covered at NDSCS and includes projects to improve the student's skill level.

-Students are required to obtain an SOE from an authorized industry employer.
-Students can request assistance in locating an SOE employer and SOE employer can request assistance in locating a student to employ.
+Students are required to obtain an internship from an authorized industry employer.
+Students can request assistance in locating an employer and an employer can request assistance in locating a student to employ for the internship periods.

-SOE employers are responsible for providing students with employment and challenging them during the work experience periods.
+Internship employers are responsible for providing students with employment and challenging them during the work experience periods.
 Students are responsible for tuition, fees, textbook and tool costs.